 Wind Power (Wind Turbine Electricity).
 Remember, just because you think it’s always windy at your location, it doesn’t mean you are a good candidate.
 If you have at least an acre outside city limits and your average wind speed is more than 12mph, you are a candidate for wind power.
 If your land is located on a high point or there is little tree growth or large obstructions, even better.
 The wind can be efficiently harnessed just about anywhere in Western Kansas.
 Still, with a high enough tower, some places in Missouri and extreme Eastern Kansas are candidates.
 As a rule of thumb, the larger the turbine size, the greater the return on your investment.
 In locations where average wind speeds exceed 15mph, there is no bigger ‘bang for the buck’ than wind for creating electricity.
 That being said, wind turbines require ongoing maintenance that PV does not require.
 This is a factor to consider.
 Prime candidates for wind generators would include farms, manufacturing plants, and homeowners that want to be part of the clean energy solution.

-My property is a good candidate for Renewable Energy and I want to install a solar or wind system, where do I begin?
+My property is a good candidate and I want to install a solar energy system, where do I begin?

 If you feel that you are a good candidate for a solar energy system, we would love to hear from you.
 Please email or call, and a Good Energy Solutions representative will consult with you to start the process.

 Things we will need: 1) a description of your roof’s orientation and roofing materials 2) a description of your utility sources 3) the percentage of energy independence you desire 4) copies of your past utility bills.
 We will then schedule a visit to do a site assessment to help determine your options.
 You will receive:

 • Detailed recommendation of which system will work best for you

 • The rebates and incentives you are entitled to

 • A financial analysis of return on investment